dice-group/HTYLLM-PG/approaches/CoLA/distributed_data_processor/README.md

 └── llama-3.2-3B_tokenizer/{...}
 ```

-Each tokenized example keeps a `language` column (derived from the source shard) and a deterministic `split` label.
-During merging we build a `DatasetDict(train, validation)` where the validation slice contains roughly 5 % of every language (configurable via `merge_tokenized_ranks.py --split_fraction`).
-Point any training job at the merged path and both splits are already present.
+Each tokenized example keeps a `language` column (derived from the source shard) and a deterministic per‑language `split` label.
+The merge step is now metadata‑only: `merge_tokenized_ranks.py` symlinks all `rank_*` shards into one Hugging Face dataset without rewriting Arrow.
+LLaMA‑Factory will build `train/validation` from the `split` column at load time.

 ## Pipeline overview